airzhang23/inspiration/_posts/2020-04-03-SmartThinking.md

 Basically, unless we are smart thinkers, we cannot understand the world as well as we should; we cannot solve problems effectively and consistently; we cannot be successful in the areas of our life that concern information.

+- First of all, smart thinking ***helps you to study***
+- Second, smart thinking ***helps you at work***
+- Third, and perhaps most importantly, smart thinking ***makes you an active member of communities***.

+We should never assume that there can be only *one* right view; we should not, in turn, presume that *all* views are right.

+Smart thinking can help empower us in the face of knowledge, revealing its political and social purposes, its biases and consequences, its exclusions and errors.
+Thinking smart is about recognising the contexts of power and influence in which knowledge exists.

+### Understanding language

+"A basic look at language"

+##### Word:

+##### Statement:Made up of words.
+We put some words together

+##### Text: Made up of any group of statements

+##### Context:  Consists of all the elements outside a particular text that make it meaningful.

+**Assumptions** are those ideas or values that we 'take for granted' and do not question.
+To be smart thinkers we must recognise the assumptions that surround us (including our own) and that influence every argument and explanation.